-All students, including employees enrolled in courses, are required to participate in the routine on-campus testing protocol.
+All students who are not fully vaccinated, including employees enrolled in courses, are required to participate in the routine on-campus testing protocol.
 The only exceptions are as follows:

 - Graduate students enrolled in internships, practica or field courses that occur outside of Chittenden County.
 Contact your placement coordinator to see how to qualify.

 - Medical students enrolled in clinical rotations occurring outside of Chittenden County with no intention of physically visiting the UVM or UVM Medical Center campus(es).
 Contact Medical Student Services with any questions.

 - Medical students enrolled in remote curriculum with no intention of physically visiting the UVM or UVM Medical Center campus(es).
 Contact Medical Student Services with any questions.

 If none of these titles apply to you, you are required to participate in routine twice-weekly on-campus COVID-19 testing.

 If you do not meet the above requirements, but feel you should be exempt from routine COVID-19 testing, please fill out the request for exemption form.

 If you know you will miss testing due to essential travel or extenuating circumstances you can also use this form to request a temporary exemption from routine on-campus COVID-19 testing.

 Please note: Exemption requests entered for non-essential travel will be denied.
 Travel for non-essential reasons is a violation of the Green and Gold Promise ("Limit all travel out of state and within Vermont unless essential.")

 Filling out this form does not result in an automatic exemption from testing.